About equalities

 The key aims of the act are to establish a statutory Gaelic body which is called The Bòrd na Gàidhlig.
 The Bòrd encourages the use and understanding of Gaelic and has developed a National Gaelic Language Plan.
 The plan promotes strategies for increasing the number of Gaelic speakers in Scotland, as well as facilitating access to Gaelic language and culture.

 Under the act certain Scottish public authorities are required to prepare and publish Gaelic language plans.
-Our Gaelic language plan sets out how we will use Gaelic within Aberdeenshire.

 View our Gaelic language plan in English and in Gaelic: